samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Bedroll [(1 GP)](/equipment/420-bedroll)

 A Bedroll sleeps one Small or Medium creature.
-While in a Bedroll, you automatically succeed on saving throws against extreme cold (see the *Dungeon Master’s Guide*).
+While in a Bedroll, you automatically succeed on saving throws against extreme cold (see the *Dungeon Master's Guide*).

 ---